-You will see 3 boxes at the top that show all of the editing, deletion, and reading capabilities.
-You will see an Edit Others and Delete Others column in their respective boxes.
-Uncheck these columns for the pages row.
+Options worth pointing out are the Edit Others and Delete Others columns in their respective boxes.
 This will prevent any editors from editing content that is not their own.

 Assigning role permissions is very important for all websites.
 For that reason, many plugins were created that can help you do so.
-Here are some plugins that you may find helpful.
+Here are some additional plugins that you may find helpful.

 User Role Editor

 User Role Editor is a very popular plugin with over 600,000 active installs.
 It has all the necessary tools to make role changes with ease and also allows you to create new ones.
 It’s a great plugin to try out.